stelligent/cfn_nag/custom_rule_development.md

 ## Contributing Rules to the Community

 For any generic rules you want to share with the community, submit a PR of the rule to `lib/custom_rules`.
+Code should be linted using [Rubocop](https://github.com/rubocop-hq/rubocop).
 Please be sure to use a unique `rule_id` and write the rule according section 1 of the above "Where to Place Rule Files" area.